yilu1021/gdk-for-unity/content/docs/reference/concepts/deployments.md

 The launch configuration file specifies the parameters of your game world as well as your load balancing configuration.
 The load balancing configuration determines the worker-instances that the SpatialOS Runtime starts and how they are balanced across your game world.

-For more information, see the [comprehensive launch configuration documentation](https://docs.improbable.io/reference/<%(Var key="worker_sdk_version")%>/shared/project-layout/launch-config#launch-configuration-file).
+For more information, see the [comprehensive launch configuration documentation](https://docs.improbable.io/reference/{{ $.Site.Params.worker_sdk_version }}/shared/project-layout/launch-config#launch-configuration-file).

 > **Note:** If the SpatialOS Runtime fails to start a worker in a deployment that you were expecting, double check that your load balancing configuration is correct.

 ### Worker configuration

 The worker configuration file specifies the parameters of a specific worker-type as well as describing how the SpatialOS Runtime should start them.

-For more information, see the [comprehensive worker configuration documentation](https://docs.improbable.io/reference/<%(Var key="worker_sdk_version")%>/shared/project-layout/introduction#configuration-file).
+For more information, see the [comprehensive worker configuration documentation](https://docs.improbable.io/reference/{{ $.Site.Params.worker_sdk_version }}/shared/project-layout/introduction#configuration-file).

 > **Note:** The `build` section of the worker configuration files are **not** used by the GDK for Unity.